 The Research Information Unit coordinates the activities of the WZB in the area of Open Access.

 All WZB researchers are welcome to take advantage of our customized individual advising services on various aspects of Open Access publishing.
 For more information, please contact the Open Access Advisor, Mr. Alessandro Blasetti.

-Prior to requesting an advising session, we recommend you look at our webpage “Advice”, which features practical tips and answers to frequently asked questions.
 Basic information about Open Access is available on our webpage “About OA”.